rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/faq/README.md

 ## Settings

+#### How can I enable 'Reply via email' feature?

+You have to first connected a email to helpdesk.
+Go to Settings --> Mail Setup Once the mailbox is connected, you will see options to enable reply via email .
+See section 7.3 for more details.

 #### Q. One of my staff member is receiving adult content mails though I have already enabled the filter?

 Probably the customer did not check the 'Adult content' box while creating the ticket.